In the emerald-green waters of the Indian Ocean

 Tens of thousands died in that ethnic conflict, and although now on the proverbial back-burner, social and governmental conflicts continue to fester.

-Today, this tropical island is once again on the radar screens of worldwide travelers, as Sri Lanka, though struggling, is quickly rebuilding itself into one of the fastest growing economies of the world, and making a strong comeback, especially in tourism.
+Today, this tropical island is once again on the radar screens of worldwide travelers, as Sri Lanka is rebuilding itself into one of the fastest growing economies of the world, and making a strong comeback, especially in tourism.